SSWConsulting/SSW.TinaCMS.LandingKit/read.md

 ## License

 ## Contributing

 ### Local Testing

+#### Previewing Components

+- run the following at the root of the project `pnpm link --global`
+- navigate to the root of the test project `cd tina-starter`
+- link test project with the component package by running `pnpm link --global ssw-tinacms-landingkit`
+- install all dependencies and run the project by running `pnpm i` and then `pnpm dev`
+- check you can view the components at `http://localhost:3000/admin/index.html#/~/posts/explore/HelloWorld`

+#### Testing Customizations
 - rebuild the components with your customizations by running `pnpm run build`
-- run the following at the root of the project `npm link`
-- navigate to the root of the test project `cd tina-starter`
-- link test project with the component package by running `npm link ssw-tinacms-launchkit`
-- run the test project by running `pnpm dev` this will give you a playhground project on `localhost:3000/posts/HelloWorld`
+- If you've already linked the repo using the steps outlined in `Previewing components` you should be able to see your changes

 MIT License